-The Mentored Quantitative Research Career Development Award (K25) supports the career development of quantitatively trained investigators who make a commitment to basic or clinical biomedicine, bioengineering, bioimaging or behavioral research that is relevant to the NIH mission.
-The award provides support for a period of supervised study and research for productive professionals with quantitative backgrounds who have the potential to integrate their expertise with NIH-relevant research and develop into productive investigators.
-The K25 program is intended for research-oriented investigators from the postdoctoral level to the senior faculty level.
+The NIGMS Mentored Quantitative Research Career Development Award (K25) supports the career development of quantitatively trained investigators who make a commitment to basic or clinical biomedicine, bioengineering, bioimaging or behavioral research that is relevant to the NIH mission.
+The NIGMS K25 program is intended for research-oriented faculty at the tenure-track level or equivalent.
+The award provides support for a period of supervised study and research for productive professionals with quantitative backgrounds who plan to integrate their expertise with NIH-relevant research and develop into productive, independent biomedical investigators.

 The specific objectives of the Mentored Quantitative Research Career Development Award are to: